yupswing/plik/com/akifox/lib/debug/README.md

 # Info
 The class (if added as a child of a DisplayObject, like a Sprite) shows a bar (as small as possible, according to the font) with few useful information when you are in a development phase.

-First is the logo (useful for screenshots)
+- your logo (useful for screenshots)
-Second are the app info (directly from your project.xml, still for screenshots) Third is the FPS Graph that show the color coded perfomance of your frame rate in the last 30 seconds And finally fourth are the current FPS, memory usage and memory peak. (note: all flash instances share the same memory)
+- app info (directly from your project.xml, still for screenshots) [**NOTE:** not available in flash]
+- FPS Graph that show the color coded perfomance of your frame rate in the last 30 seconds
+- current FPS, memory usage and memory peak. [**NOTE:** all flash instances share the same memory]

 # Usage
 Copy the class in your project (or use this library if you prefer) and in your main add it as a child